mako-framework/docs/06_learn_more/00_views.md

 ### Basics

-You create a view object by passing the name of the view file to the view constructor.
+You create a view object by passing the name of the view file to the ```create``` method of the view factory.

 	// Loads the welcome.php view